Shaft (TV series)

-Shaft is a series of television films that aired along with Hawkins and other TV films during 1973–74 television season on The New CBS Tuesday Night Movies.
-Broadcast every third week, the series is a continuation of the three films beginning with Shaft (1971), starring Richard Roundtree as private detective John Shaft and Ed Barth as Al Rossi; Barth replaces Angelo Gnazzo, who portrayed the character in Shaft's Big Score!
-(1972).
+Shaft is a television series that aired along with Hawkins during 1973–74 television season on The New CBS Tuesday Night Movies.
+Broadcast every third week, the series is a follow-up continuation of the three feature films that preceded its release.
+Starring Richard Roundtree as private detective John Shaft, it serves as the fourth installment overall in the Shaft franchise.
+Ed Barth costars as Al Rossi.

+Production

-Because it was aired on over-the-air television, CBS felt that the narrative needed to be toned down.
+Because it was to be aired on over-the-air television, CBS felt that the narrative of Shaft needed to be toned down as compared to the original three films.
 Now instead of opposing the police, Shaft worked with them, creating conflicts with Hawkins starring cinema legend James Stewart, another police series with a starkly different viewership.
-The show was cancelled after one season.
-Contemporary analysts suggested that since the two shows—Shaft and Hawkins—appealed to vastly different audience bases, alternating them only served to confuse fans of both series, giving neither one the time to build up a large viewership.
+Contemporary analysts suggested that since Shaft and Hawkins appealed to vastly different audience bases, alternating them only served to confuse fans of both series, giving neither one the time to build up a large viewership.
 A further contributor to its ratings failure was competition from other crime drama series starring African-American private investigators, NBC's Tenafly and ABC's Get Christie Love!.
-Richard Roundtree himself has publicly expressed his disdain for the small-screen version of Shaft.
+Richard Roundtree himself publicly expressed disdain for the small-screen version of Shaft.